-46 In his 1914 report on the theory of functions of several complex variables, Osgood wrote that Cousin's proof was " more elementary " than Poincaré's (Osgood 1914: 44).
-47 To be more precise : multi-valued but with separate branches.
+&lt;sup>46 In his 1914 report on the theory of functions of several complex variables, Osgood wrote that Cousin's proof was "more elementary" than Poincaré's (Osgood 1914, p.
+44).

+&lt;sup>47 To be more precise: multi-valued but with separate branches.

 The theorem we have just proved pertains to monotropic functions with no lacunary space; it can be extended to non-monotropic functions of a specific nature, namely these functions which are logarithms of regular functions.
-48

-If to each R_p subregion one ascribes a function $u_p(x,y)$, regular in $\Gamma \times R_p$, such that, in the overlaps, quotient u_p/u_n is regular and non-vanishing, the former proof applies to $f_p = \log u_p$.
-Every step of the way (even in the definition of f_p), one works up to additive constants of type $2ik\pi$ (where k is an integer).
-It doesn't matter since, in the last step, only the exponentials appear.
-Thus it is established that:
+If to each $R_p$ subregion one ascribes a function $u_p(x, y)$ , regular in $\Gamma \times R_p$ , such that, in the overlaps, quotient $u_p/u_n$ is regular and non-vanishing, the former proof applies to $f_p = \log u_p$ .
+Every step of the way (even in the definition of $f_p$ ), one works up to additive constants of type $2ik\pi$ (where k is an integer).
+It does not matter since, in the last step, only the exponentials appear.
+Thus, it is established that:

-There exists a regular U(x,y) which is regular at every point (x,y) interior to (Γ,S) , and such that at any point interior to S its quotient by the function $u_p(x,y)$ associated to this point is regular and different from 0 at that point.49 on to establish the n-variable, polycylindral analogues of Mittag-Leffler's theorem (on singularities), Weierstrass' theorem (on zeroes) and Poincaré's theorems (on the representation of meromorphic functions).
-Since - once the logarithmic variant of the fundamental theorem is granted - the proofs of theorems 2 and 3 are just variants of the first one50, we need only to present the laying-out and the proving of the analogues of Mittag-Leffler's theorem.
+There exists a regular U(x, y) which is regular at every point (x, y) interior to $(\Gamma, S)$ , and such that at any point interior to S its quotient by the function $u_p(x, y)$ associated with this point is regular and different from 0 at that point.

 The correctness of this conclusion would be questioned by Gronwall, as we shall see below.
-Once the fundamental theorem and its logarithmic variant have been proved, Cousin moves